Vaishnav-Kanhirathingal/PassMark/README.md

 are compulsory details.
 The last 2 options are security features.
 Warnings might occur if details are improper/ incomplete.
 In that case once all warnings are sorted, click the save button.

+> Passmark allows you to do 2 additional things, `require fingerprint authentication` to copy your password and second is a `keep on device` only option.
+This way the current password is saved locally only.
+It would survive logouts but not app resets and uninstalls as they aren't stored remotely.
+This is a security feature for users who might want to store certain details locally only as that would certainly be helpful in avoiding cyber-attacks.